Reishimanfr/The-World-Machine-Bot/README.md

 <i>A Discord music bot made with ❤️ by Rei!</i><br>

 # ⚠️ Notice:
-This repo is still work in progress, most of the information is missing
+This repo is still work in progress, most of the information is missing<br>
 % Done: `10%`

 ## ℹ️ General info